pletcher/logos-sophokleios/README.md

 ## About the schema

-We follow the [CTS URN spec](http://cite-architecture.github.io/ctsurn_spec/), which can at tims be confusing.
+We follow the [CTS URN spec](http://cite-architecture.github.io/ctsurn_spec/), which can at times be confusing.

 Essentially, every `collection` (which is roughly analogous to a git repository) contains one or more `text_group`s.
 It can be helpful to think of each